Data loss prevention (DLP)

 Data loss prevention software is divided into three categories: network, endpoint, and cloud.
 The end effect (data protection) is identical for all three, but the methods utilized differ from one type to the next.

 As the name implies, Network DLP creates a safe perimeter around data in motion on the network.
-Instead of endpoints, this system tracks and analyzes data as it flows through the company’s network.
+Instead of endpoints, this system tracks and analyses data as it flows through the company’s network.